Understanding Transmission Oil Change Costs: What to Expect & How to Save

 Average Cost Breakdown

-• Typical Price Range: A standard transmission fluid change will cost you approximately $100 to $150, on average.
+- Typical Price Range: On average, a standard transmission fluid change cost is between $100 and $150.

 Factors Affecting Costs

-Several factors can influence how much you’ll end up paying.
+Several factors can influence the transmission fluid change cost, determining how much you’ll end up paying:

 The process of transmission fluid change.